lock3/wg21/README.md

-# meta-paper
+# WG21 Papers
-The source text for the Metaprogramming paper.
+Source for publicly available WG21 papers and proposals.